Tahquitz Canyon: History of human habitation

 In the late Quaternary period, the Colorado river had at times discharged its waters into the Salton Basin, rather than the Gulf of California as it does today.
 This resulted in the formation of a large lake named Lake Cahuilla.
 The lake was a major food source for the indigenous people of the area, supporting large populations of fish and migratory birds.
 The Salton Sea currently occupies the lowest level of the former Lake Cahuilla.

 At some point, in the past few thousand years, the Colorado River stopped replenishing Lake Cahuilla, and the lake slowly dissipated.
 Easy access to fresh water, fish, and fowl went away with the lake.
 This forced the Cahuilla Indians in the area to relocate to new sources of water.
 Along with Andreas Canyon, Palm Canyon, and Murray Canyon, Tahquitz Canyon was one such location.

 Indians living in the canyon created various petroglyphs, most of which are lost today.
 Stone artifacts were discovered in the canyon including arrow shaft straighteners made from soapstones (steatites) and heated to steam and shape arrows.
 Fragments of broken ceramic ollas were also found in the canyon, used to store water, seeds and to bury the cremated remains of the dead.

 Irrigation ditches in the canyon were used by the Agua Caliente people to carry water to crops before the arrival of outsiders.

-Visitor's Center and hiking trail
+Visitor center and hiking trail

-The Agua Caliente Band maintains a visitor's center and hiking trail for the canyon.
+The Agua Caliente Band maintains a visitor center and hiking trail for the canyon.
 The trail is a two-mile loop which leads to Tahquitz Falls and back.